Skip to main content

 Why git switch was needed?

 Let's assume you have a file named "test.txt" and at the same time, you have a branch named "test".
-If you are on master branch and you want to checkout to branch "test", you would use the command "git checkout test" but this would checkout the file "test", this is where git switch comes in.
+If you are on main branch and you want to checkout to branch "test", you would use the command "git checkout test" but this would checkout the file "test", this is where git switch comes in.

 git switch test will switch to branch "test" even if you have a file "test" • git restore will discard uncommitted local changes in the file "test" even if you have a branch "test".